 Pros:

-- The project maintains a small but active team around it
+- Maintains a small but active team

 Cons: